Polynominal/PyFlax/README.md

       self.x = x
       self.y = y
 inst = box(0,0)

 tween = Timer.to(1,inst,["x":20])

 #your update loop
 timer.update(dt)
 ```
-This will move the class box x value to 20 over 1 second, you can have as many vars as you want but they must be int.
+This will move the inst instanceo of box, x value from 0 to 20 in 1 second.

+You can have as many vars as you want but they must be int.

 Planned features:
   stop a tween.

   shortcut for creating single var tweens.

   Tween dict,list,tuple.